AI

-In a stunning move that could reshape federal technology procurement, Elon Musk’s xAI has secured a groundbreaking agreement to provide its Grok AI chatbot to the U.S. government for just 42 cents per agency.
-This unprecedented pricing strategy positions Grok AI government services as a direct competitor to established players like OpenAI and Anthropic, potentially revolutionizing how artificial intelligence integrates with public sector operations.
+In a stunning move that could reshape federal technology procurement, Elon Musk’s xAI has secured a original agreement to provide its Grok AI chatbot to the U.S. government for just 42 cents per agency.
+This exceptional pricing strategy positions Grok AI government services as a direct competitor to established players like OpenAI and Anthropic, potentially revolutionizing how artificial intelligence integrates with public sector operations.

 Grok AI Government Contract Details Revealed